Meaxis/encryption/README.md

 Custom encryption algorithms.
 Note that I do not use this on any website that store sensitive data such as passwords.

 ## MMC1
-MMC1 is my first encryption algorithm, it's just Caesar code
+MMC1 is my first encryption algorithm, it's just Caesar code!
+Available online at [this link](https://meaxis.fr/projects/cipher)

 ## MMC2
 MMC2 is a little bit more complicated as it inverts the string.